AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 ---
 # Frequently Asked Questions{#faq}

 Need help as you are working with Campaign?
-Read the top 10 questions below, and other frequently asked questions in that page.
+Read the top questions / answers below.

 1. How can I upgrade Campaign to the latest version?

     Adobe Campaign is regularly updated.
 Minor versions are released every year with new features, improvements and fixes.
 In addition, we periodically release builds with cumulative fixes only.

     This regular frequency of updates aims at getting the latest and greatest in your hands, keeping your environment secure and improving your experience with our product.
 This is the reason why we believe it is critical that you run the most recent version of Adobe Campaign.

-    Please reach out to Adobe Customer Care team to have your environment upgraded.
+    :speech_balloon: As a Managed Cloud Services user, your instance is upgraded by Adobe with every new release.

 1. How can I connect to Campaign v8?

+    You need to download and install Campaign Client Console to connect to Adobe Campaign.

     :bulb: [Click here to learn more](connect.md).

+1. Can Campaign v8 be installed on an on-premise or hybrid environment?

+    For now, Campaign v8 is only available in Managed Cloud Services, fully hosted by Adobe.

 1. How to improve email deliverability?

+    Email deliverability, a critical component to every sender’s marketing program success, is characterized by ever-changing criteria and rules.
+Effectively navigating in this digital world requires regular tuning of your email strategy, with consideration to key deliverability trends, to best reach your audiences.

     :arrow_upper_right: Refer to this guide to learn [Delivrability Best Practices](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).

-    :arrow_upper_right: Learn how to implement deliverability in Campaign [in this section](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/general-resources.html)
+    :arrow_upper_right: Learn how to implement deliverability in Campaign [in this guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/general-resources.html)

 1. How can I make sure my delivery is sent without errors?